strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 Next up are the integration tests, which move one level higher.
 You can find these tests inside our `api` module.
-Moreover, there are test cases inside `topic-operator` and `cluster-operator` module.
+Moreover, there are test cases inside the `topic-operator` and `cluster-operator` modules.
-Namely inside `topic-operator` you can find `TopicOperatorIT` and inside `cluster-operator` you can take a look on the `KafkaAssemblyOperatorTest` and `KafkaAssemblyOperatorMockTest`.
+Inside `topic-operator` you can find `TopicOperatorIT`, and inside `cluster-operator` you can take a look on the `KafkaAssemblyOperatorTest` and `KafkaAssemblyOperatorMockTest`.
 Before we get into the details again, we should understand the informal definition of integration tests.